eCommerce SEO Agency

 Category Pages Have No Content

-Category pages drive 60–80% of eCommerce organic sales.
+Category pages are where most eCommerce organic sales happen.
 But yours are just product grids.
 Search engines need text content, structured data, and depth to rank categories for competitive keywords.

 Faceted Navigation Creating Duplicates